iPad 6 Wi-Fi Left Antenna Replacement

 Step 45

-- Gently slide an opening pick between the speaker enclosure and the antenna cable bracket.
+- Gently slide your opening pick between the speaker enclosure and the antenna cable bracket.
+Go slow, no need to rush!

-- Ease the pick to the right to slice through that stubborn adhesive.
+- Now, slide the pick to the right to carefully break through the adhesive.
+Patience here is key.

-- Nudge the bracket away from the speaker to free it from the tape below.
+- Once you’ve made some space, push the bracket away from the speaker, freeing it from the tape.
+Almost there!

 Step 46